camwestwood/xapi/generic/view.md

 ### Object

-The object for Viewed statements identifies what is being viewed.
+The Object for viewed Statements identifies what is being viewed.
 It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta).

 #### Object Entity properties: